 Tolling the statute of limitations means that the time period for filing a lawsuit is paused or suspended for a certain period of time.
 This can occur for a variety of reasons, such as if the person who was injured is a minor, or if the person responsible for the injury is not identifiable.

 In these cases, the statute of limitations may be tolled until the person becomes an adult or until the person responsible for the injury is identified.
 Once the tolling period ends, the time period for filing a lawsuit re-commences, and the injured person will have the remaining amount of time to file a lawsuit.
-For the state of Florida, the timer then falls back to the original statute of four years.
+For the state of Florida, the timer then falls back to the original statute of two years.

 Exceptions to Florida’s Personal Injury Statute of Limitations